-How Xbox One backward compatibility works: The Xbox 360 and Xbox games list and more
+How Xbox backward compatibility works: The definitive Xbox 360 and Xbox games list and more

 Considering the first-gen Xbox didn't save games to the cloud in the same way, you can't carry on with old save games.

-What games are available with Xbox One backward compatibility?
+What games are available with Xbox backward compatibility?

-There are 100s of Xbox 360 titles available as part of the backward compatibility scheme and 13 original Xbox games as things currently stand.
+There are 100s of Xbox 360 titles available as part of the backward compatibility scheme and a decent selection of original Xbox games.

-The company's plan is to eventually support every game it feasibly can bar a few that cannot be made compatible due to requiring additional accessories to run.
-These include games like the original Guitar Hero and Rock Band series, plus any that worked with the original Kinect.
-Even if you have the Xbox One Kinect, it will not be compatible with previous Xbox 360 Kinect games.
+Games like the original Guitar Hero and Rock Band series won't work as they require proprietary accessories that aren't compatible, nor do any that require with the original Kinect motion camera.
+Even if you have an Xbox One Kinect still, it is not compatible with previous Xbox 360 Kinect games.

-Here's a full list of the original Xbox games that are currently available with backward compatibility for Xbox One (as of 28 February 2018):
+Here's a full list of the original Xbox games that are available with backward compatibility for Xbox One and Xbox Series X/S:

 - Black